A NEW FRONTIER IN HIGH-ALTITUDE IN-SITU ATMOSPHERIC DATA COLLECTION

 A Semi-autonomous glider utilizing NASA-developed lightweight sensing and control systems.

-Introducing the HiDRON™, a semi-autonomous unmanned aerial vehicle (UAV) designed specifically for high-altitude in-situ environmental data collection.
+Introducing the HiDRON™, an unmanned aerial vehicle (UAV) designed specifically for high-altitude in-situ environmental data collection.

 - Climate change research